Sebastián Ágreda: Presidency

 A loyal supporter of the Grand Marshal, in June 1841 General Ágreda succeeded in removing Gen. José Miguel de Velasco from power, installing himself as de facto ruler pending the return of Santa Cruz.
-He only controlled portions of the Army and, moreover, faced the opposition of the venerated members of Congress, with whom he had clashed since they insisted on naming one of their now to the post of Provisional President.
+He only controlled portions of the Army and, moreover, faced the opposition of the members of Congress, with whom he had clashed since they insisted on naming one of their own to the post of Provisional President.

 After only a month in power, he agreed to leave provided Congress name a pro-Santa Cruz Provisional President until Santa Cruz himself could return to rule.
 This done, he left the Government Palace, and remained a respected war hero.
 Indeed, he became an elder statesman of sorts, serving as ambassador abroad and member of the Cabinet under José Ballivián, and Prefect of La Paz and Chuquisaca in his latter years (chiefly in the administrations of Jorge Córdova and José María Achá).
 He died at the age of 80 in La Paz.